MarkusStrucks/markusstrucks.github.io/_pages/about.md

 * Intertemporal Choice
 * Asset Pricing

-Our study "Consequences of Narrow Framing for Risk-Taking: A Stress Test of Myopic Loss Aversion" (with R. Schwaiger und S. Zeisberger) is forthcoming in __Management Science__!
+Check out our study [Consequences of Narrow Framing for Risk-Taking: A Stress Test of Myopic Loss Aversion](https://pubsonline.informs.org/doi/10.1287/mnsc.2024.05720) (with R. Schwaiger und S. Zeisberger) in __Management Science__!

 Read more about my research under [Research](https://markusstrucks.github.io//research/).
 Under [Teaching](https://markusstrucks.github.io//teaching/), you can find more information about my experience in course coordination, lecturing and supervision.